About Me

 2017, August

-I set my novel, Losing Focus (YA/women’s issues), aside because the inspiration for the story was dragging me down.
+I set my YA novel (under a different penname) aside because the inspiration for the story was dragging me down.
 I was ready for something fresh.

 2016, May